CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 mpi installation.

-This documentation covers a subset of the functionality and focuses on conda and Pythony, a large part of the advanced use-cases are not covered here yet.
+This documentation covers a subset of the functionality and focuses on conda and Python, a large part of the advanced use-cases are not covered here yet.

 !!!
 Warning